DevExpress-Examples/xaf-how-to-show-a-custom-form-as-the-winforms-dashboard-designer/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# XAF - How to show a custom form as the WinForms Dashboard Designer
+# XAF - How to show a custom form as a WinForms Dashboard Designer

-This example describes how to show a custom form as the WinForms Dashboard Designer used to create and modify dashboards in the WinForms XAF applications.
-This can be required for the menu customization.
-For example, add custom BarItems or remove some default BarItems.
+This example describes how to display a custom form as a WinForms Dashboard Designer that is used to create and modify dashboards in WinForms XAF applications.
+This can be required for menu customization.
+For example, you may need to add custom BarItems or remove default BarItems.

 <kbd>![image](https://github.com/DevExpress-Examples/XAF_how-to-show-a-custom-form-as-the-winforms-dashboard-designer-t473819/assets/14300209/1e3d446a-3514-433e-8347-094e433c68aa)</kbd>